w4po/ExplorerTabUtility/README.md

      - `Open`: Open a new tab (optionally with specified path)
      - `Duplicate`: Duplicate current tab
      - `ReopenClosed`: Reopen last closed tab
+     - `TabSearch`: Open the tab search popup for quick navigation
      - `SetTargetWindow`: Set current Explorer window as the destination for new tabs
      - `ToggleWinHook`: Toggle window hook
      - `ToggleReuseTabs`: Toggle tab reuse
      - `ToggleVisibility`: Toggle form visibility
+     - `NavigateBack`: Navigate back in the current Explorer window
+     - `NavigateUp`: Navigate up one directory level in the current Explorer window
+     - `DetachTab`: Detach the current tab to a new window
+     - `Snap`: Snap the current window to the screen edges (right/left/top/bottom)
    - Path Field (for `Open` action)
      - Optional: Leave empty to open new tab
      - Supports multiple path formats (see Custom Path Navigation section)